Aggressive Christianity Missionary Training Corps: Primary beliefs

 (1) His grace is demonstrated that we might be free from captivity, but this freedom is to be used for and unto His ultimate intention.

 (2) God always asks that which is impossible to the natural man in order that His people will be dependent upon divine, spiritual resources.

 (3) God designs all things to function properly under His control.
 He is not content to merely set us free, but longs to "turn our capacity"; that is, He longs to bring us back into His captivity.

 (4) Man must either submit to God's purpose or become captive to some other law.
 God's plan will not allow us to live long in liberty apart from law.

 (5) God's pattern is not spurts of consecration and dedication, but a consistent walk leading into a continuous unfolding revelation of His plan and purpose.

+Criminal prosecution

+In September 2018, Deborah Green was sentenced to 72 years in prison after being convicted of "kidnapping, criminal sexual penetration of a minor and child abuse", and James Green pleaded no contest to child abuse charges and in December 2018 was sentenced to ten years in prison.
+Other leaders accused of the same crimes are awaiting trial.